aiforged/docs/docs/services/utilities/aiforged-digitizer.md

 * Dependent OCR (Step 2: Service)
   * Choose the OCR engine used by the Digitizer (default: Tesseract).
 Switch to Microsoft or Google OCR if you need different language coverage or accuracy.

-{% hint style="info" %}
+!!! info
     If the default Tesseract engine does not produce the expected results, switch the dependent OCR to Microsoft OCR or Google OCR in Step 2 and set a suitable Language hint.
-{% endhint %}

 ***